jdotrjs/phaser-guides/Basics/Part3.md

 #### The Data Registry

 The `registry` attribute in your scene offers access to a globally shared [DataManager][dm].
-One of its key features is that you can subscribe to events when the data that it stores is changed and, since it's shared, it's trivially easy to build an ersatz scene-to-scene communication system.
+One of its key features is that an event is emitted when the data it stores is changed.
+Additionally, since it's shared, it's trivially easy to build an ersatz scene-to-scene communication system.
 In practice this would look something like:

 ```javascript
 // In SceneA